What to Serve with Cioppino – 11 Yummy Dishes

 The pasta is also filling enough to round out the meal, but not so heavy that it overpowers the main dish.
 Whether you’re looking for a healthy option or just something delicious, lemon broccoli pasta is a great choice as a side dish for cioppino.

 Grilled asparagus is a delicious and healthy side dish that pairs well with cioppino.
 Asparagus is quick to grill and can be cooked in the oven if necessary.
 The spears should be slightly crunchy, with a smoky flavor from the grill.

-Asparagus goes well with other grilled vegetables, such as zucchini, eggplant, and peppers, and makes for a great side dish for the seafood goodness.
+Asparagus goes well with other grilled vegetables, such as zucchini, eggplant, and peppers, and makes for a great side dish for seafood goodness.

 Zucchini fries are a delicious and healthy side dish that goes well with cioppino.
 They have a crispy coating and are tender on the inside, and they’re healthy too!

 You can dip them in the cioppino or eat them plain.
 Either way, they’re a great way to enjoy your meal!